NicoJuicy/Airline-Microservices/README.md

 - ✔️ **[`IdGen`](https://github.com/RobThree/IdGen)** - Twitter Snowflake-alike ID generator for .Net

-## The Domain And Bounded Context - Service Boundary
+## :high_brightness: The Domain And Bounded Context - Service Boundary

 `Airline Microservices` is a simple Airline application that has the basic business scenario for online reserving flight ticket.
 There are four `Bounded context` or `Service` for our business: